ahrebel/flightwatch/README.md

 ## Features
 - 📌 **Easy-to-use GUI**: Add flights manually or set criteria for automatic tracking.
-- ✈ **Automated Web Scraping**: Uses Selenium to fetch flight prices from Google Flights.
+- ✈ **Automated Web Scraping**: Uses BeautifulSoup and Requests to fetch flight prices from Google Flights.
 - 📉 **Email Alerts**: Get notified when the price drops below your specified maximum.
 - 🕒 **Daily Price Check**: Runs every day at 8:00 AM automatically.
 - 🗄 **CSV Storage**: Keeps track of all flight entries in a local CSV file.